On the Complexity of the Optimal Correlated Equilibria in Extensive-Form Games: Introduction

 The landscape of complexity results for equilibrium computation in extensive-form games with perfect recall remained far from complete.
-For Nash equilibrium, known hardness results are inherited from the complexity of normal-form games and only the computation of \textsc{Any}-Nash equilibrium was shown to be in \PPAD~\cite{DBLP:conf/icalp/DaskalakisFP06}, leaving the exact complexity of \textsc{Threshold}-Nash open.
+For Nash equilibrium, known hardness results are inherited from the complexity of normal-form games: only the computation of \Any-$\epsilon$-\NashE equilibrium in extensive games was shown to be in \ppad~\cite{DBLP:conf/icalp/DaskalakisFP06} under some assumptions, leaving the exact complexity of exact \Any-\NashE and \Threshold-Nash open.
+The complexity class \fixp, introduced by \citet{etessami2010complexity}, contains problems which can be described as fixed points of algebraic functions; the problem \Any-\NashE for 3 or more players was shown to be \fixp-complete in the same article.
+The \fixp-hardness extends to extensive-form games.
+Approximating \NashE and its refinements in extensive form games with $n$ players was shown to be \fixp-a complete, an approximate variant of \fixp, by \citet{ETESSAMI2021107}.

 The most direct adaptation of correlated equilibrium to extensive-form games is the \emph{normal-form correlated equilibrium} (\NFCE for short), in which players receive recommendations for their entire strategies at the outset, before any moves are made.
-While this solution concept allows for only a single round of communication between the mediator and the players~\cite{Celli-et-al-opt-ex-ante:2019} and satisfies important game-theoretic properties~\cite{Fuj23}, complexity of computing any such equilibrium in extensive-form games remains a \emph{major open problem} in the field~\cite{daskalakis2024efficient,peng2024fast,farina2023polynomial,huang2008computing,von2008extensive,papadimitriou2008computing}.
-The best known upper bound is \PPAD, inherited from the \PPAD-completeness of \textsc{Any}-Nash, as all Nash equilibria are also \NFCE.
-For the Threshold problem, \cite{von2008extensive} showed \NP-hardness whereas the best known upper bound is {\EXP} which comes in fact from the naive approach: explicitly constructing the game's payoff matrix, which can have size exponential in the size of the input game, and then applying the polynomial-time algorithm for \textsc{Threshold}-CE in normal form games.
+While this solution concept allows for only a single round of communication between the mediator and the players~\cite{Celli-et-al-opt-ex-ante:2019} and satisfies important game-theoretic properties~\cite{Fuj23}, the complexity of computing any such equilibrium in extensive-form games remains a major open problem in the field~\cite{daskalakis2024efficient,peng2024fast,farina2023polynomial,huang2008computing,von2008extensive,papadimitriou2008computing}.
+For the \Threshold problem, \citet{von2008extensive} showed \np-hardness whereas the best known upper bound is \exptime which comes from the naive approach: explicitly constructing the game's payoff matrix, which can have size exponential in the size of the input game, and then applying the polynomial-time algorithm for \Threshold-\NFCE in normal form games.